-Most all lavatory sinks have what’s called an “overflow”.
+Most all lavatory sinks have what’s called an “overflow” hole.
 By design it allows water to flow down the drain – in the event the sink were to fill too high – and not over the top & onto the floor.
-Unless of course the drain was plugged or slow draining but that’s an entirely different story.
+Unless of course, the drain is plugged or slow draining – but that’s an entirely different story.
 The image below is a common bathroom sink with the overflow in the back of the sink.
-Some sinks have the overflow hole in the front of the sink – same thing just different design.
+Some sinks have the overflow hole in the front of the sink – same thing, just different design.
 Often this overflow area can collect foul mildew smelling bacteria.
 Simply flood the overflow hole with plain white vinegar to kill the bacteria.
 Use a funnel, or perhaps simply cup your hand as to divert the Vinegar into the hole or just let it glug out of the bottle into the hole.
-Nothing fancy, remember plain white vinegar is cheap and it’s hard to use too much.
+Nothing fancy – remember plain white vinegar is cheap and it’s hard to use too much.
 Repeat as needed!

 I’m Ti Sutherland, Co-Owner & Master Plumber for Sutherland Plumbing in Portland, Oregon.
 Here at Sutherland Plumbing, we strive to be the Portland Metro area’s #1 family-owned plumbing service.
-Our customers receive top-quality work from technicians who are always 100% drug-free.
-But that’s not all.
-At Sutherland Plumbing we understand the importance for our customers to keep their plumbing systems running smoothly and efficiently all year-round.
+But that’s not all – at Sutherland Plumbing we understand the importance for our customers to keep their plumbing systems running smoothly and efficiently all year-round.

-So it’s in the spirit of “shared knowledge” that I present reminders from my column – “Ti’s Tips” :
+So it’s in the spirit of “shared knowledge” that I present a reminder from my column, “Ti’s Tips” :

 Ti’s Tips Reminder – Oh no, Clogged Drains!